 Larch season lasts only a few weeks, typically from mid to the end of September.

 We personally love Banff in September.
 It is definitely one of the best times to visit minus the crowds and better weather!

 Yes, in September Lake Louise is still blue.
 But not for long.
 To view the turquoise colors visit in the summer, when the possibility of sighting it is 100%.

 The month of October is a fantastic time to visit Banff National Park, especially during the fall season when it is less crowded.

-In October, Lake Louise is not solid frozen yet.
-Although the region receives a lot of snowfall, and the Lake Louise Ski Resort generally opens up in early November, but October is hit and miss when it comes to seeing the lake partially frozen with peaking blue waters.
+In October, Lake Louise is not solidly frozen yet.
+Although the region receives a lot of snowfall, and the Lake Louise Ski Resort generally opens up in early November, but October is hit-and-miss when it comes to seeing the lake partially frozen with peaking blue waters.

 The month of November is usually the first time that Lake Louise freezes.
 You can walk on the frozen lake, but can still find patches where there is thin ice (so exercise caution if visiting the lake around this time).

 Yes, the northern lights can be seen in Banff in the fall.
 The Aurora Borealis appears several times a year.